MicrosoftDocs/bot-docs/articles/nodejs/localization.md

 ---
 title: Support localization | Microsoft Docs
-description: Learn how to determine the user's locale and enable localization functionality.
-(Node.js)
+description: Teach your bot to determine where the user is and enable localization functionality using the Bot Builder SDK for Node.js.
 author: DeniseMak
 manager: rstand
 ms.topic: article